UntitledModGame/umg-mods/lootplot.s0/_planning/A25/A25_sprint.md

 - Created new item: Grubby-turnip.
 Clones item, makes it grubby
 - Made magic-turnip EPIC

-- Repurposed sapphire to work with Destroy archetype

 - Made lives no longer work with food-items